For Teams

 • Prefer workflows where current tools still require people to copy context between systems.

-IdeaHunter helps by giving founders a structured way to compare recurring workflow pain, adjacent category content, and validation paths.
+IdeaHunter helps by giving builders a structured way to compare recurring workflow pain, adjacent category content, and validation paths.
 That is useful when recruiting pain overlaps with broader ops, support, or collaboration categories.

 The point is not to study hiring software generically.
 It is to isolate the specific recruiting workflow that keeps failing despite existing tools.

-• Use founder research and workflow-discovery pages to narrow the category.
+• Use builder research and workflow-discovery pages to narrow the category.

 • Compare recruiting pain against adjacent productivity and support workflows.